balajich/resilience4j-helloworld/circuitbreaker-slow-calls/README.md

 # Using JMeter to test environment
 - JMeter Script is provided to generate call.
-- Import **resilience4j-helloworld.jmx** and run **circuitbreaker-error-calls-serviceb** thread group.
+- Import **resilience4j-helloworld.jmx** and run **circuitbreaker-slow-calls-serviceb** thread group.
-- Observe serviceB will generate 50% of errors
+- This will generate 20 requests and Observe 50% of calls are taking 2 seconds and average response time 1.014 seconds
 - ![jmeterb](jmeterb.png "jmeterb")
 - run **circuitbreaker-error-calls-servicea** thread group.
-- Observe serviceA will generate 100% of success even serviceB returns errors, Further more it doesn't makes calls to serviceB until it recovers.
+- Observe the average response time is significantly dropped to 0.214 seconds
+- The reason for improvement in performance is  ServiceA doesnt call ServiceB when there is a drop in performance instead it serves from a cache.
 - ![jmetera](jmetera.png "jmetera")

 # Code